kubernetes/community/communication/marketing-team/role-handbooks/storytellers.md

 #### Idea Paths

-There are multiple ways to successfully a Kubernetes blog.
+There are multiple ways to successfully contribute a Kubernetes blog post.
 Here are some of the common paths to help you do so:

 **To start:**